berkeleygamelab/PictureYourself/README.md

 ===============

 ## Project Description
-The Picture Yourself application uses visual storytelling practices like the "selfie" to help improve college access and provide students with a tool for navigate the college process.
+The Picture Yourself application uses visual storytelling practices like the "selfie" to help improve college access and provide students with a tool to navigate the college process.

 ### To run this app locally: